Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-Figures~\ref{fig7}(f-h) compare the ${{\rho}_{{p_{w}}{u}}}$ = 0.04 isocontours for three $Re_\tau$ cases, at the same wall-normal locations considered in Figs.~\ref{fig7}(a,b).
+Figures~\ref{fig9}(f-h) compare the ${{\rho}_{{p_{w}}{u}}}$ = 0.04 isocontours for three $Re_\tau$ cases, at the same wall-normal locations considered in Figs.~\ref{fig9}(a,b).
 The growth in correlation magnitude with increasing $Re_{\tau}$ is clearly evident.
-Particularly noteworthy is the change in the isocontour shape near the wall ($y^+$ $\approx$ 15) with increasing $Re_\tau$, whereas the isocontours at $y \approx 0.15\delta$ remain largely invariant with Reynolds number.
+Particularly noteworthy is the change in the isocontour shape near the wall ($y^+$ $\approx$ 15) with increasing $Re_\tau$, whereas that of the isocontours at $y \approx 0.15\delta$ remain largely invariant with Reynolds number.
 Quantitative differences in the isocontours are evaluated by estimating the slopes of contour ridges using a least-squares linear fit.
-These slopes represent the average convection velocity ($U_{c,a}$) of the eddying motions contributing to the $p_w$--$u$ correlations \citep{willmarth1975}, and are plotted as dashed lines in Figs.~\ref{fig7}(f-h).
+These slopes represent the average convection velocity ($U_{c,a}$) of the eddying motions contributing to the $p_w$--$u$ correlations \citep{willmarth1975}, and are plotted as dashed lines in Figs.~\ref{fig9}(f-h).
 A clear increase in $U_{c,a}$ is observed at $y^+ \approx 15$ with increasing $Re_{\tau}$, suggesting a growing influence of faster-convecting large scales in the near-wall region.
 In contrast, at $y \approx 0.15\delta$, $U_{c,a}$ is in the order of 0.7--0.8$U_{\infty}$ and varies insignificantly with $Re_{\tau}$ [Fig.~\ref{fig1}(b)].
-These results reaffirm the coexistence of large-scale $p_w$ sources across the inner region, which become increasingly prominent at high $Re_{\tau}$.
-Importantly, these conclusions are robust with respect to the choice of the isocontour level, as the ridge slope (used to estimate $U_{c,a}$) is unaffected by that choice.
+These results reaffirm the growth of linear coherence between $u$ and large-scale $p_w$ with increasing $Re_{\tau}$ across the TBL inner region.
+Importantly, these conclusions are robust with respect to the choice of the isocontour level as the ridge slope (used to estimate $U_{c,a}$) is independent of that choice.